PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/gatk4/gatk4variantfiltration_4.0.12.0.rst

 ===================================  ==========================  ========================================  ==========  ===============================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================
 name                                 type                        prefix                                    position    documentation
 ===================================  ==========================  ========================================  ==========  ===============================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================
-variant                              CompressedIndexedVCF        --variant                                             (-V) A VCF file containing variants Required. filterName                           Array<Optional<String>>     --filter-name                                         Names to use for the list of filters This argument may be specified 0 or more times.
+variant                              Gzipped<VCF>                --variant                                             (-V) A VCF file containing variants Required. filterName                           Array<Optional<String>>     --filter-name                                         Names to use for the list of filters This argument may be specified 0 or more times.
 Default value: null. javaOptions                          Optional<Array<String>> compression_level                    Optional<Integer>                                                                 Compression level for all compressed files created (e.g. BAM and VCF).
 Default value: 2.